stevechctw/cvDetect/README.md

 __Note:__

-If you feel not safe to download files in 1. and 2., you can build it yourself by installing [ROpenCVLite](https://github.com/swarm-lab/ROpenCVLite)  package and copy all the files and sub-directories under the "opencv" directory it build to a new directory (e.g. d:\ROpencv).
+If you feel not comfortable to download binary files in 1. and 2., you can build it yourself by installing [ROpenCVLite](https://github.com/swarm-lab/ROpenCVLite)  package and copy all the files and sub-directories under the compiled "opencv" directory it build to a new directory (e.g. d:\ROpencv).
 The compiled "opencv" directory can be located in, e.g., d:\R\R-3.4.0\library\ROpenCVLite .

 3. __Modify PATH environment variable via Windows Control Panel:__